istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/upgrade-notes/index.md

 To maintain the previous behavior where remaining metrics were tracked, you can:

-1. Set the environment variable `DISABLE_TRACK_REMAINING_CB_METRICS=false` in your Istiod deployment
+1. Set the environment variable `DISABLE_TRACK_REMAINING_CB_METRICS=false` in your istiod deployment
 1. Use the compatibility version feature to get the legacy behavior

 This change affects the `TrackRemaining` field in Envoy's circuit breaker configuration.

-## `base` Helm Chart removals
+## `base` Helm chart removals

-A number of configurations previously present in the `base` Helm chart were *copied* to the `istiod` chart in a previous releases.
+A number of configurations previously present in the `base` Helm chart were *copied* to the `istiod` chart in previous releases.

 In this release, the duplicated configurations are fully removed from the `base` chart.

-Below shows a mapping of old configuration to new configuration:
+The table below shows a mapping of old configuration to new configuration:

 | Old                                     | New                                     |
 | --------------------------------------- | --------------------------------------- |